Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 • Process & timeline: What are the milestones from intro to decision day?

-• Deliverables: What do I receive—shortlist, budget model, validation template, territory and competition review?
+• Deliverables: What do I receive—shortlist, budget model, validation template, territory review?

 FAQs: Broker vs Consultant.